hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 TrimmomaticSE: Completed successfully
 ```

 Now that we know the command successfully runs, let's make the *Trimmomatic* command into a submission script.
-A submission script is oftentimes preferable to executing commands on the terminal.
-We can use it to store the parameters we used for a command(s) inside a file.
+We know a submission script is oftentimes preferable to executing commands on the terminal because we can use it to store the parameters we used for a command(s) inside a file.
 If we need to run the program on other files, we can easily change the script.
 Also, using scripts to store your commands helps with reproducibility.
 In the future, if we forget which parameters we used during our analysis, we can just check our script.

 ### Running Trimmomatic using a script